Trends in FinTech You Should Know About

 Banks and financial institutions can implement RPA technology in a form of rule-based and structured actions.
 For example, they can automate account information processing and viewing, application status updates, and easy balance information checking.
 Automation of many banking processes allows banks to respond to customers’ requests in real-time, serve more users, and provide their services 24/7.

-The digital transformation trend in Fintech and appearance of digital payments, digital wallets, cryptocurrency and digital currencies like Bitcoins, Litecoins, Namecoins, NXT and others has increased the need for technology-backed banking.
+The digital transformation trend in FinTech and the appearance of digital payments, digital wallets, cryptocurrency, and digital currencies like Bitcoins, Litecoins, Namecoins, NXT, and others have increased the need for technology-backed banking.

 BaaS platforms are quickly developing and will be on the rise in 2021 and onwards.
 According to Aligned Market Research, BaaS platforms are going to reach their market size to $43.15 billion by 2026 globally at 24.4% CAGR from 2019 to 2026.
 The BaaS solutions are expected to help their users to find new revenue streams and better define their customers’ touchpoints.
 Read more on the rise of BaaS platforms here.

-Large financial institutions as well as smaller banks will have to deal with the pandemic consequences in 2021.
+Large financial institutions and challenger banks will have to deal with the pandemic consequences in the coming years.
 Therefore, to maintain a stable level of customers and successfully meet their rising demands in banking services, banks, and financial institutions will have to rearrange their customer-serving policies.